alders/mythtv-stream-hls-dash/README.md

   [WebFrontend](https://www.mythtv.org/wiki/WebFrontend) is work in progress.
 - The new [Web Application](https://www.mythtv.org/wiki/Web_Application)
-  (MythTV v34) interface does not yet provide HTTP streaming support.
+  (available since MythTV v34) interface does not yet provide HTTP streaming support.
 - An attempt to provide streaming support was made in github project [MythTV stream mpeg DASH](https://github.com/thecount2a/mythtv-stream-mpeg-dash).